tm-pe2/meta/README.md

 - [SSS]()
 - [DevOps](https://github.com/orgs/tm-pe2/teams/devops)

-SSS Team still needs to be made (Contact Xunafay#0001).
+SSS Team still needs to be made by any member on the SSS team.

 ## Help I'm new to Git and GitHub